asmith26/jax_toolkit/docs/api/accessors.md

 > **batch_size:** Batch size to use.
 If not specified, the number of rows in the entire dataframe is used.

 **Returns**
-> A pd.DataFrame containing a neural network model ready for training with pandas_toolkit.
+> A pd.DataFrame containing a neural network model ready for training with jax_toolkit.

 Examples
 ```python